High-performance off-road pickup with outstanding comfort levels

 Does the VAT matter?
 Is the Ranger Raptor taxed as a commercial vehicle like other pickups?

 Alongside the engine, this may prove to be the other thorn in the Raptor's steroidal sides - it doesn't qualify as a light commercial vehicle (LCV) for Benefit-in-Kind (BIK) taxation purposes.

 The heavily reinforced and upgraded nature of this pickup has driven the minimum kerbweight up to 2,510kg.
 With a gross vehicle mass (that's Ford-speak for gross vehicle weight or GVW) of 3,130kg, this means maximum payload of just 620kg.

 To be considered as 'dual purpose' light commercial vehicle for BIK tax reasons, a pickup has to be able to carry over a payload of 1,040kg.

 Because the Ranger Raptor can't do this, anyone planning to use one as a company car will have to pay CO2-based BIK, instead of the cheaper fixed rate of available to pickups that do meet the LCV standard.

 Ford Ranger Raptor mpg

-For similar reasons, the Raptor has some of the worst fuel economy available in the Ranger line-up at a claimed 31.7mpg - only the 3.2-litre automatic available in the Wildtrak model is worse.
+For similar reasons, the Raptor has some of the worst fuel economy in the Ranger line-up at a claimed 31.7mpg - only the 3.2-litre automatic available in the Wildtrak model is worse.

-Out in the real world, if you get much about 25mpg you're doing well.
+Out in the real world, if you get much above 25mpg you're doing well.